stakiran/intoc/README.md

 ## FAQ

-### Q: Is it possible to use intoc about any extension?
+- Q: Is it possible to use intoc about any extension?

-A: Possible.
+  - Ans: Possible.
 Use `--md-guard-break` option.

-By default, intoc accepts only `.md` files.
+  - By default, intoc accepts only `.md` files.

 ## License